cloeffler745/Update_db/README.md

 ## Reference Database specific notes:
 ### JGI 1000 Fungal Genomes Project

-Updating the JGI part of the database is more complicated because JGI has many references have not been fully assembled and identified.
-Therefore, taxid information may change from update to update or species and genus level taxids may be missing all together.
+Updating the JGI part of the database is more complicated because JGI has many references that have not been fully assembled and identified.
+Therefore, taxid information may change from update to update and species and genus level taxids may be missing all together.
 It is important to consider many possibilities that would not occur in other databases.